-Is Your Digital Marketing Infrastructure Winning You New Remodeling Business?
+Is Your Digital Marketing Infrastructure Winning You New Business?

-Marketing for remodeling companies means more than just having a website, more than having some social media pages set up.
-And it's about knowing what happens after your potential customers find your site or interact with your Houzz, Facebook or Instagram pages.
+Marketing for small and mid-sized companies means more than just having a website, more than having some social media pages set up.
+And it's about knowing what happens after your potential customers find your site or interact with your Facebook or Instagram pages.
 Is your digital marketing infrastructure set up to allow you to succeed?
 Is there more you could be doing to strengthen it, and how much is enough?